This page is also availabel in: Spanish

 In the second section of the Chapultepec Woods you will find the Large and Small lakes, La Feria Chapultepec Mágico (an amusement park), the Tech Museum MUTEC and the Museum of Natural History.

-Large ahuehuete (Taxodium mucronatum) trees predominate within the first section of the Chapultepec Woods park.
-This area of the old Chapultepec Woods is surrounded by a green fence known as the “Chapultepec Railings”.
+Large ahuehuete (Taxodium mucronatum) trees predominate within the first section of the Chapultepec park.
+This area of the old Chapultepec Park surrounded by a green fence which is known as the “Chapultepec Railings”.

-Frequently displays paintings, literature, movies, theater and even ballet at the islet, of the Lake of the of old Chapultepec woods, showing Tchaikovsky “The Swan Lake” ballet that annually takes place here.
+Frequently displays paintings, literature, movies, theater and even ballet at the islet, of the Lake of the of old Chapultepec park, showing Tchaikovsky “The Swan Lake” ballet that annually takes place here.

 Chapultepec Lake extends on an area of 4 squirt km, within the old Chapultepec Woods.
 Chapultepec Lake is in the first section, downhill from the Chapultepec Castle; many families visit this is a recreation and relaxation site surrounded by trees and lakes with ducks swimming in them.